Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Discussion and Conclusion

 \paragraph{Use EQC for routine calibration, and SAC for generality or independent validation.} A practical workflow is to calibrate with EQC to obtain $c^*$ quickly and deterministically, and then (optionally) run SAC initialized at the EQC solution to provide an independent stochastic check or to target $\bar{w}$ directly.
 Warm-starting SAC from EQC reduces burn-in and improves efficiency.
 If strict adherence to narrow tolerance bands is required, EQC is strongly preferred; if modest stochastic variability is acceptable---or if the target estimand is most naturally handled via Monte Carlo---SAC provides a flexible and theoretically grounded alternative.

 Finally, even when population-level reliability is tightly controlled, the \emph{realized} reliability in finite samples will vary across replications.
+This distinction echoes the point that reported IRT reliability coefficients are estimates with nontrivial sampling variability, yet standard errors or confidence intervals are often omitted; see \citet{andersson2018large} for large-sample variances and CI construction.
 For studies aiming to mimic finite-sample behavior closely, it is useful to distinguish (a) the design-level target (controlled by calibration) from (b) replication-level variability induced by finite $N$ and finite test length.
 Reporting both quantities helps readers separate calibration performance from irreducible variability in realized precision across simulated datasets.